Hanshan1988/hanshan1988.github.io/_posts/test_post.markdown

 ---
 layout: post
-title:  "Deepfood - Image Retrieval System in Production (test)"
+title:  "Test Post - Blah Blah Blah"
-excerpt: "Build and deploy a food image retrieval system with pytorch, annoy, starlette and AWS Elastic Beanstalk"
+excerpt: "Testing the excerpt section"
-date:   2020-05-15 06:48:38 +0200
+date:   2024-01-15 06:48:38 +0200
 hide: false
-categories: deep-learning transfer-learning annoy ann aws
+categories: deep-learning transfer-learning
-permalink: /2020/05/15/deep-search-aws.html/
+permalink: /2025/01/15/test-post.html/
 ---

 In this post I will build and **deploy** a food image retrieval system.
 I will use pytorch to train a model that extracts image features, Annoy for finding nearest neighbor images for a given query image, starlette for building a web application and AWS Elastic Beanstalk for deploying the app.
 Lets begin!